smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 5. On the Operator replay script screen, <**Tab**> to the following fields and enter the following data:

-    a.
+    - a.
 In the **Name** field, type the script name (up to 10 characters).

-    b.
+    - b.
 In the **User** field, type the user profile created to use when running Operator Replay scripts (up to 10 characters).
 This field can be set to a value of "**\*JOB**" to allow the OpConjob master or the STROPRRPY command to specify a registered User name at run time.

-    c.
+    - c.
 In the **Description** field, type a text description for the script (up to 40).

 6. Press <**Enter**> to complete the process of registering a new script.

-7. The **Operator Replay Script Step** screen appears.
+7. From te Operator Replay list of Scripts, type "**1**" next to the new Script Name and press **Enter** to display the list of Steps.

 8. Press <**F6**> to create a new step on the Operator Replay Script Step screen.

 9. On the Operator Replay Step detail screen, <**Tab**> to the following fields and enter the following data:

-    a.
+    - a.
 In the **Step description** field, type a text description for the script (up to 40 characters).

-    b.
+    - b.
 Under the String and function to send heading, in the **String to send** field, type a string to send.
 Press <**F4**> for a list of cursor control characters that can be added to the string, or <**F6**> for a list of Operator Replay variable tokens that can be inserted into the string, or <**F8**> to get help selecting and formatting an IBM i command.
     :::info example
     Entering the string SMAGPL/STRSMA takes the Replay job to the LSAM Main Menu.
     :::